arocull/stag-toolkit/docs/stagtest.md

 	if is_instance_valid(StagTest) and StagTest.is_active():
 		return
 ```

+StagTest will remove itself from the tree upon entering the Ready state if running in a release build, so it is necessary to check whether the singleton exists via `is_instance_valid`.

 **If your game has a custom quit function** for thread safety (or other things), you can tell StagToolkit to use that instead of a traditional `get_tree().quit()`.
 The Callable must accept an exit code.